Elie Saab: Notable clients and projects

 He has been worn by Queen Rania of Jordan, Victoria, Crown Princess of Sweden, Princess Madeleine of Sweden, Princess Maria-Olympia of Greece and Stéphanie, Hereditary Grand Duchess of Luxembourg.
 In 1999, Queen Rania of Jordan wore Elie Saab for her enthronement.
 Countess Stéphanie and the Hereditary Grand Duke married in a civil ceremony married in 2012, where the bride wore a dress designed by Elie Saab.
-Princess Claire of Luxembourg also wore an Saab-designed dress on her wedding.
+Princess Claire of Luxembourg also wore a Saab-designed dress on her wedding.
 First Lady of France Brigitte Macron wore an Elie Saab outfit of military coat and skinny trousers during a state visit to China.

 Halle Berry wore a burgundy gown by Saab to the 2002 Academy Awards when she won for Best Actress.
 In a poll by Debenhams published in The Daily Telegraph the dress was voted the 8th greatest red carpet gown of all time.
 Cosmopolitan magazine cited the dress as "one of the Best Oscar dresses of all time".
 Berry later wore another dress by Saab to the 2003 Oscars.

 Sandra Bullock wore Elie Saab at the 85th Academy Awards in 2013 and at the world premiere of the movie Ocean's 8 in New York.

 In 2018, Rose Leslie wore a floral embroidered Elie Saab wedding dress when she wed her Game of Thrones co-star Kit Harington.
+Catherine, Duchess of Cambridge, wore a gown designed by him to the Royal Ascot in 2019, marking the first occasion where Saab has dressed a member of the British royal family.

+Jennifer Lopez has worn Elie Saab on many occasions, including the 87th Academy Awards, 45th Los Angeles Film Critics Association Awards, Global Citizen's Vax Live: The Concert to Reunite the World, and Elie Saab's Paris Haute Couture Show.

-Other notable clients of Saab's work have included Nicole Kidman, Eva Green, Beyoncé, Aishwarya Rai, Anna Kendrick, Christina Aguilera, Catherine Zeta-Jones, Angelina Jolie, Celine Dion, Elena Anaya, Elsa Zylberstein, Heidi Klum, Karlie Kloss, Dame Helen Mirren, Emilia Clarke, Priyanka Chopra, Sonam Kapoor, Kendall Jenner, Taylor Swift, and Tiffany Trump.
+Other notable clients of Saab's work have included Nicole Kidman, Eva Green, Beyoncé, Aishwarya Rai, Anna Kendrick, Melania Trump, Christina Aguilera, Catherine Zeta-Jones, Angelina Jolie, Celine Dion, Elena Anaya, Elsa Zylberstein, Heidi Klum, Karlie Kloss, Dame Helen Mirren, Emilia Clarke, Priyanka Chopra, Sonam Kapoor, Kendall Jenner, Taylor Swift, Tiffany Trump and Ons Jabeur.

 Personal life

-Saab and his wife Claudine live with their family in Lebanon, and together have three sons.
+Saab lives in Lebanon with his wife Claudine and their three sons.

 Controversies

-In January 2018, Saab received backlash on social media after his label's Instagram account posted a picture of Israeli actress Gal Gadot wearing one of his dresses to the National Board of Review awards with the caption "A flawless Gal Gadot in Elie Saab Ready-to-Wear Spring Summer 2018 at the national board of review annual gala in New York".
-The post was later deleted.
+In January 2018, Saab's label faced criticism after posting a photo of Israeli actress Gal Gadot wearing one of his dresses with a caption that was later deleted.